sunse-kwon/html-css-project/README.md

 # html-css-project
-this is the toy project from YouTube channel https://www.youtube.com/@SuperSimpleDev
+This is the Toy project from YouTube channel https://www.youtube.com/@SuperSimpleDev